 Every month it's a struggle to get paid by your client.
 They might have weird payment terms of 60 days.
 Or a purchase order number may be required before you can even raise an invoice.
 It could be that you have to go through 50 different people before someone pays you.
 And then they only pay by cheque.

 Find out who pays your invoice each month.
 Get to know how the system works.
-Understand every little requirement.
-From how you should date each invoice and the details that must feature to the exact people it needs to be emailed to.
+Understand every little requirement – from how you should date each invoice and the details that must feature to the exact people you need to email.
 But if getting paid is too much of a struggle, could your time and energy be spent on better clients?

 3. They have ridiculously high expectations

 I once had a client complain that I hadn't yet achieved the results he was expecting.
 I'd only been working with him for less than two weeks!
-This is just one tiny example of the ugly curse of clients with high expectations.
+It's one example of the ugly curse of clients with high expectations.
 They want the moon on a stick.
 And they get frustrated with you when you don't deliver.

 4. They don't communicate with you

 Sometimes clients need to be educated on how a relationship with a freelancer or studio works.
 You have to stress how important communication is.
 Build it into the process from day one.
-For instance, I send a fresh status report to my clients every Monday and then list the things I'll be focusing on that week.
-I also give them the opportunity to respond, asking if I've missed anything.
+For instance, I send a new status report to my clients every Monday and then list the things I'll be focusing on that week.
+I also allow them to respond, asking if I've missed anything.

 5. They don't work in collaboration or see you as their partner

-During your next meeting, really drive home the importance of collaboration.
-How you have to know what's going on to be able to successfully work with them.
+During your next meeting, drive home the importance of collaboration.
+And how you have to know what's going on to be able to work with them successfully.
 Is there a marketing calendar or strategy they've not yet shared?
 Could you create one together?